 - By the end of your first year you should have a savings plan in place.
 Whatever your goal, you should be on the way to achieving this.
 Simple ideas are savings accounts, ISA’s, or long term investments such as pensions.
 There are lots of options out there and a qualified and regulated financial advisor will be able to help you here.

 - Don’t take advice from some guy walking the dock who you have never met.
 Do your research first and find out a bit about who you are dealing with.
 Can you trust them?
 Are they actually a regulated professional?

 - Yachting is a small world, there will always be a few people you know who have had an experience with a company, or have a friend who has.

-- By the end of your 2nd year or mid way through your 3rd year buying a property could well be on the horizon for you.
+- By the end of your 2nd year or mid way through your 3rd year buying a property should be on the horizon for you.
 If this is your thing, and it is for most crew then you should have a 25% deposit ready to put towards your first rental property.
 Remember, you aren’t going to live here so you are buying somewhere simply as an investment.
 Buy wisely, with some expert help, rent it out and someone else is paying your mortgage.

 - In theory, if you do this every two to three years after that you will have a decent independent income from rental property by the time you are ready to leave yachting.

-Remember, I have been in your situation, spent every penny most months, made foolish investments without thinking about it and pretty much walked away from yachting and started again with nothing.
-So, when I criticise you I am criticising myself for being thoughtless too.
+Remember, I have been in your situation.
+I have spent every penny most months.
+I’ve made foolish investments without thinking about it and pretty much walked away from yachting with nothing.
+Because I was Spending too much on things I didn’t need!

 Remember, it’s never too late to make a plan.